rishavmishra1400/Ethereum-Confirmation-Time-Prediction/README.md

 # Confirmation Time Prediction in Ethereum

-When a user makes an exchange of ether or execute a contract it is considered to be a Transaction.
+In Ethereum blockchain when a user makes an exchange or execute a contract it is considered to be a Transaction.

 Due to the importance of these transactions it is